JAlcocerT/JAlcocerT/content/blog/dev-pocketbase.md

 > MIT | Open Source realtime backend in 1 file

+PB Features:

-Realtime database
+1. Realtime database
-Authentication
+2. Authentication
-File storage
+3. File storage
-Admin dashboard
+4. Admin dashboard

-While PocketBase **includes** a database, it's more accurate to call it a **backend-as-a-service (BaaS)** or a "realtime backend" rather than just a database.
+While PocketBase **includes** a database, it's more accurate to call it a **backend-as-a-service (BaaS)** or a "realtime backend" rather than *just a database*.

 PocketBase is a single, self-contained Go application that bundles several key components into one executable file: